yhagio/tutorialedge.net/content/about.md

 Originally started in December of 2014 this site began as a side hobby of mine and has quickly grown into one of the most successful side projects I've ever worked upon.
-Since it's conception it's racked up well over 100,000 page views and it's still growing.
+Since its conception it's racked up well over 1,000,000 page views and it's still growing.

 It's undergone many changes since it was first created and overall I've probably